gruposantander/digital-trust-docs/docs/generate_keys.md

 ```

 To register your application with the OP you will need to pass your public key.
 The format the public key will be accepted is as a JWK key,
-there are different ways for you to obtain the key as JWK, for demo purposes you could just simply go to https://irrte.ch/jwt-js-decode/pem2jwk.html and paste your certificate and obtain something like this:
+there are different ways for you to obtain the key as JWK, for demo purposes you could just simply go to [https://irrte.ch/jwt-js-decode/pem2jwk.html](https://irrte.ch/jwt-js-decode/pem2jwk.html) and paste your certificate (never paste production ones!!) and obtain something like this:

 ```
 {